Skip to content

 • One challenge you overcame in childhood

 There is no perfect in any part of startup building, and there is no perfect here.
 It is ok if your early efforts feel a bit disorganized or uncomfortable.
-Every step toward building a strong company will pay dividends.
+Every step toward building a strong company culture will pay dividends.

 If I can support you in any way as you explore how to build a place where you and your people can thrive, please reach out.

-In the meantime, wishing you connection and ease; I know the days can be long and the road difficult.
+In the meantime, wishing you connection and ease.
+I know the days can be long and the road difficult.

 -Matt